dominodatalab/domino-code-assist-docs/docs/app/example/drug-classification.md

 <img class="screenshot" src="../../../screenshots/app-example-drug-classification-model-train.png">

 Finally, use the model to make predictions for the testing set and then calculate the model accuracy on the testing set.
+Insert the following code into a new cell in the notebook.

 ```python
 tree.predict(X_test)